ssec/polar2grid/py/polar2grid/doc/source/glossary.rst

 .. glossary::
     :sorted:

-    bundle script
-    bundle scripts
-        A bash script provided with the polar2grid software bundle that sets up the environment to use the software bundle.
-This eases the use and installation process when using the software bundle.

-    the chain
-        The common set of library calls making up glue scripts.
-These include frontend, remapping, and backend functions.
-See
-        :doc:`chain` for more detailed information.

     data kind
     data kinds
         Descriptive term for what the data measures.
 Common data kinds are brightness temperature, reflectance, or radiance.
-Polar2grid uses constant values for data kinds and any command line flags that accept a data kind should expect the value of the constant.
-See the :ref:`constants <constants_data_kinds>`
-        module for their current values.
-Data kinds are different from :term:`data types`.
-Data kind constants are prefixed with ``DKIND_``.

-    data set
-    data sets
-        Generic term for a set of data files for a specific product, :term:`data kind`, band, or :term:`navigation set`.
+Data kinds are created and set by the frontend.
+While most frontends have the same descriptive term for a product, it is not required and in some cases may not be desired.
+Note that Data kinds are different from :term:`data types`.

     data type
     data types
         Size or format of the binary representation of the data.
-For example an 8-bit unsigned integer versus a 32-bit float.
-Polar2grid uses constant values for data types and any command line flags that accept a data type should expect the value of the constant.
-See the :ref:`constants <constants_data_types>`
+For example an 8-bit unsigned integer versus a 32-bit floating point number.
-        module for their current values.
         Data types are different from :term:`data kinds`.
-Data type constants are prefixed with ``DTYPE_``.
+Data types consist of two parts: the format of the data and the number of bytes used.
+        The current set of available data types can be found in the :py:mod:`polar2grid.core.dtype` module.

     glue script
     glue scripts
         The script connecting every component together.
-A glue script connects the frontend, grid determiner, remapper, and backend.
-There is one glue script per task, so one for every frontend to backend connection.

-    grid job
-    grid jobs
-        A collection of information mapping a grid and the bands that should be mapped to that grid.
-Usually created by a grid determination component and then passed to remapping for processing.
+A glue script connects a frontend, the remapper, compositors, and a backend.
+There is only one actual glue script in the python source code, but it has access to all the possible components that can be used.
+In the CSPP tarball, the individual glue bash scripts (ex. viirs2gtiff.sh) are just simple wrappers around the python call `python -m polar2grid.glue <frontend> <backend> -vv ...`, except for in rare cases where specific defaults are needed.

     grid determination
         Process of determining what grids intersect the data being processed.
-        This is normally done by describing the data area and grids as polygons and computing the area of the intersection of the two.
+        This is done as part of remapping when gridding the data.
+If no data points are found within the grid area then the data is considered to not fall in the grid and remapping will not continue.

-    job
-        Loosely used term to mean an incremental step in polar2grid processing.

-    pseudoband
-    pseudobands
-        Band created by processing 'raw' data from satellite files that is not directly available from the 'raw' data and must be calculated.
-See :ref:`chain_pseudoband` for a detailed explanation.

-    prescaling
-        The scaling of data done in a frontend before it provides it to any other polar2grid components.
-See :ref:`chain_prescaling` for a detailed explanation.

-    navigation set
-    nav set
-        A set of data files or jobs that share the same navigation data.
+    raw product
+    raw products
+        Product created by a frontend requiring little more than reading the data from a data file.
+It is common for raw products to require scaling from the raw data stored in the file using a scaling factor and offset.
+There are also a few cases where raw products require additional masking (ex. cloud clearing) that requires another product.
+In this way, raw products are sometimes treated as :term:`secondary products`.
+To allow for more flexibility when raw products require extra processing, frontends should consider having access to the original raw product and a secondary product created from that original product, rather than one single product.
+Obviously this depends on the usefulness of the original product to potential uses.

+    secondary product
+    secondary products
+        Producted created by a frontend requiring one or more other products and some extra processing.
+Secondary products may require :term:`raw products` or other secondary products.